TheOneric/CR-Fixes/Readme.md

 Clone this repo, build and then either:
 * load as temporary extension
 * OR
-* pack the contents of the *build* folder (without root folder) yourself and install from file in Firefox Dev after allowing unsigned installs
+* pack the contents of the *build* folder (without root folder) yourself and install from file in Firefox after allowing unsigned installs